-Chris Baca joined the University of New Mexico Lobo Center for Student-Athlete Success (LCSAS) in February of 2008 and currently serves as the Associate Athletic Director for Student Development where she oversees a staff of six advisors and a learning strategist who provide academic support to all 16 of UNM’s intercollegiate teams.
+Chris Baca joined the University of New Mexico Lobo Center for Student-Athlete Success (LCSAS) in February of 2008 and currently serves as the Sr. Associate Athletic Director for Student Development where she oversees a staff of six advisors and a learning strategist who provide academic support to all 16 of UNM’s intercollegiate teams.
 This encompasses a wide range of services, including academic advisement, content-oriented support, career and personal development, and individualized programming tailored to the academic needs of students with varying levels of academic preparedness.
+Previously she served as Associate Athletic Director for Academics.

 Prior to serving as the Director of the LCSAS, Baca oversaw the Program for Content, Knowledge, and Success (PACKS) which she developed after becoming the department’s first-ever Learning Strategist.
 In her tenure managing PACKS, support designed to foster the academic accomplishments of at-risk students increased tremendously.
 PACKS staff have worked with more than 200 student-athletes with diagnosed learning disabilities, as well as countless others on content-specific issues as well as general study skills.
 She also developed a pre-screening tool used by the staff to assess the academic needs of all incoming freshmen each semester; this tool also aids in the identification of students at-risk of undiagnosed learning disabilities resulting in many full diagnostic tests performed by independent diagnosticians.
 Baca also coordinated the department’s University 101 (now FYEX) classes, developing curriculum and overseeing instructors from its inception in the summer of 2008.
 She has also taught Educational Psychology 310 since the spring of 2016, giving her the opportunity to remain connected with the UNM community in a very meaningful way.